About interlibrary borrowing

 - NSHE faculty and staff (non-University of Nevada, Reno affiliated) are charged $3.00 per request for books and periodical articles plus any associated fees.
-Associated fees may include charges assessed by lending libraries for borrowing materials or supplying photocopies, or charges billed by commercial document delivery suppliers.
+Associated fees may include copyright clearance and charges assessed by lending libraries for borrowing materials or supplying photocopies, or charges billed by commercial document delivery suppliers.

 - Books and other returnable materials typically arrive within 1-2 weeks.

 - Materials requested from international libraries should arrive within several weeks.

 - Periodical articles and book chapters typically arrive within a week.

 - Document Delivery Services notifies users when materials arrive via e-mail, phone, and text message depending on preferences stored in their library and/or ILLiad account.